 What does information security mean?
 Information security covers all measures taken to secure information and information systems from damage, unauthorised access and leaks.
 Technical measures alone are not enough.
 We must all personally make sure that we do not e.g. share our banking credentials or private information too carelessly or unsuspectingly.

 Customers’ online security is very important to A-kassa and an essential part of our high-quality service.
-We process our member information responsibly and strictly comply with information security-related legislation and regulations, such as the Data Protection Act.
+We process our member information responsibly and strictly comply with information security-related legislation and regulations, such as the Data Protection Act and the EU General Data Protection Regulation (GDPR).
 You can use our services safely online by using our secure electronic service channels.

 Electronic eService